pabloazurduy/pabloazurduy.github.io/_posts/2023-10-18-orthogonalization.md

 $$Q = \beta_p * P + \beta_X*X + \beta_0$$

-the problem is that usually the price is a variable that is defined based on the demand or the expectation of the demand ( $P =f(E(Q))$ ). by example summer icecream prices and demand in summer.
+the problem is that usually, the price is a variable that is defined based on the demand or the expectation of the demand ( $P =f(E(Q))$ ). by example summer ice cream prices and demand in summer.

 Orthogonalization is a method to somehow reduce that bias in the dataset, considering that the variable to study ( $P$ ) is **not randomly assigned** rather than defined throw an optimization process.
 This method is based on the [Frisch–Waugh–Lovell theorem][2], and is also explained in the book [*The Elements of Statistical Learning : Data Mining, Inference, and Prediction*][3].

 ### The method

 The idea behind the method is similar to the one behind the [propensity score][4].
 We try to use the confounders matrix $X$ to try to predict the treatment variable $P$.
-After that we make a few more weird steps; we isolate the unexplained effect in the dependent variable $Q$ of the confounders $X$ and try to explained by the "randomly" debiased $\hat{P}$.
-This steps are detailed on the following procedure:
+After that we make a few more weird steps; we isolate the unexplained effect in the dependent variable $Q$ of the confounders $X$ and try to explain by the "randomly" debiased $\hat{P}$.
+These steps are detailed in the following procedure:

 1. we first fit a model to predict the treatment variable $P$ against the confounders (in our price elasticity example, $X$ = time/season/zone), then we create a "debiased random" variable $\hat{P}$ that will contain the *non explained by X* variance of $P$.